 Many medical professionals worldwide agree that deep pressure stimulation helps relax and soothe the human body.
 Weighted blankets use this simulation of pressure to offer relief and therapeutic support.
+This provides amazing support for people who suffer from anxiety, panic attacks and even those who have autism.

 What is a Weighted Blanket?